alphashuro/alphashuro.github.io/index.md

 My primary work involves building full stack web applications and distributed web services.

-In code, I value readability, correctness (_not_ perfection), and communication greatly.
-And diagrams are _awesome_.
+In code, I value readability, correctness, and communication greatly.
+Oh, and diagrams are _awesome_.

 Many claim to have heard me howling soliloquies about _functional programming_ during full moons, but the evidence is circumstantial at best.